mariusrueve/mrtodo/README.md

 # mrtodo
-Command-Line To-Do App With Python and Typer
+Command-Line To-Do App with python and typer

 ## Installation